DETAILED ACTION

 an integral display screen (110) configured to display images taken with said imaging structure (Fig. 1).

-Ouyang does not expressly teach said single-use cannula comprises: a light source at a distal portion of the cannula, configured to illuminate said internal organ, wherein said light source is a source of white light and a source and a source of non-white light, and each of said sources of light comprises a device that converts electricity to light; and said imaging structure configured to generate a white light image in response to said illumination of the internal organ with said white light and a structure configured to generate a non-white light image in response to said illumination of the organ with said non-white light, wherein the imaging structure comprises a single image sensor that receives both white light and non-white light and is configured to selectively vary the durations of illumination with white light and non-white light to thereby selectively enhance one or both of the white and non-white images.
+Ouyang does not expressly teach said single-use cannula comprises: a light source at a distal tip portion of the cannula, configured to illuminate said internal organ, wherein said light source comprises a source of white light and a source of non-white light, and each of said sources of light comprises a device that converts electricity to light; and an imaging structure at said distal tip portion of the cannula, the imaging structure including at least two camera modules in a side-by-side arrangement configured to receive light from the internal organ and in response to produce images of the internal organ, wherein a first of said at least two camera modules is configured to generate a white light image in response to said illumination of the internal organ with said white light and a structure second of said at least two camera modules is configured to generate a non-white light image in response to said illumination of the organ with said non-white light; wherein the imaging comprises a single image sensor that receives both white light and non-white light and is configured to selectively vary the respective durations of illumination with white light and non-white light and thus to selectively enhance one or both of the white and non-white images.

-It would’ve been obvious to one of ordinary skill in the art at the effective filing date of the invention to substitute the LEDs and image sensor of Ouyang with the LEDs and image sensor of Weber enabling the endoscope to perform fluorescence and white light endoscopy to better navigate a body cavity and visualize structures underneath tissue, such as blood vessels.
+It would’ve been obvious to one of ordinary skill in the art at the effective filing date of the invention to modify the endoscope of Ouyang with the light source and image sensors of Ishihara enabling the endoscope to perform fluorescence and white light endoscopy to better navigate a body cavity and visualize structures underneath tissue, such as blood vessels as well as identifying diseased tissue while limiting the false-positive readings.

 In regard to claims 31-33 and 42, Ouyang does not expressly teach further including a gas flow controller having an input for gas and an output feeding gas to said input gas port of the cannula, in which said controller is configured to intermittently increase the pressure of gas delivered to said distal port of the cannula, further including a portable gas cartridge threaded into said flow controller, further including a source of said insufflating gas coupled with said distal gas port and configured to intermittently pulse the flow of gas from the distal gas port to aid in clearing debris adjacent the imaging structure.